nmepani87/Live-C_Sharp-Project/README.md

   <li>Working within a team and communicating better to simplify areas for all</li>
   <li>Learn how to resolve merge conflicts</li>
-  <li>Fixing front-end and baack-end bugs through research or help from peers/supervisor</li>
+  <li>Fixing front-end and back-end bugs through research or help from peers/supervisor</li>
   <li>Familiarising myself more with the .NET Framework</li>